LynxTrac · By · 3 min read

 Inside the LynxTrac agent: lightweight, powerful, and fast

 One binary covers monitoring, remote access, log shipping, and deployments.
-Here is how we kept it under 15 MB and well under 1% CPU.
+Keeping it under 15 MB and well under 1% CPU took some specific design choices.

 One binary covers monitoring, remote access, log shipping, and deployments.
-Here’s how we kept it under 15 MB on disk and well under 1% CPU in steady state — and why that matters.
+Keeping it under 15 MB on disk and well under 1% CPU at steady state took a handful of specific design choices, which is what this post is about.

 Design constraints